fargito/devto-articles/blog-posts/1-announcing-swarmion/announcing-swarmion.md

 ## 🎁 Wrapping up

 Be sure to check out https://www.swarmion.dev/ for docs about Swarmion, the [template repo](https://github.com/swarmion/template) and the [tools repo](https://github.com/swarmion/swarmion).
-Any feedback is greatly welcomed!
+Any feedback is welcome!

 ### 🎄 Upcoming features

 Swarmion is being maintained by a core team of several people, we are striving to deliver more and more features:

 - a `create-swarmion-app` script to create an app even more easily
-- contracts library to define type-safe and runtime interactions between services
+- more contracts in [our library](https://www.npmjs.com/package/@swarmion/serverless-contracts) to define type-safe and runtime interactions between services
-- frontend and frontend library generators
+- frontend generators for apps and libraries

 ## TODO mettre nos têtes et nos socials #ad